 If you aren't using the UI yet, you should really start setting this up in your organization.
 As of October 2020, Microsoft will be deprecating the web app.

 This blog is part of a 12 part series focusing on Dynamics Best Practices.
-If you've missed my previous blogs, please check them out by clicking here.

 Please contact us today if you have questions about Best Practices or if you would like assistance in setting up and testing any of the new form functionality and UI functionality in Dynamics.